itkovian/itkovian.net/posts/2012-11-07-easybuild_paper.markdown

 -----
-title: EasyBuild: Building Software With Ease.
+title: EasyBuild paper at PySC'12
 author: Andy Georges
 date: October 29, 2012
 description: The EasyBuild paper got accepted into PyHPC 2012.
+paper: 2012-11-07-easybuild_paper.markdown
-tags: easybuild, paper, pyhpc, workshop
+tags: easybuild, pyhpc, workshop
 -----

 Over the past three years, the UGent HPC team has been developing a tool for